 Offensive Rebounding % (OR%): This is the same thing as DR% except on the offensive end.
 Comparing offensive rebounding totals isn't always fair because one team may have missed many more shots than the other had thus had more opportunities to get offensive rebounds.
 For example, in our game against Notre Dame, we had more offensive rebounds, but they had the better OR%.
 Why?
 Because we missed more shots, so we had more chances to get an offensive rebound.

-Turnover Rate (TO Rate): This one is fairly complicated and hard to explain for individuals.
-It's easier to use on a team level when it is simply percentage of possessions that end in a turnover.
-On an player level it only counts those possessions when the player touches the ball.
+Assist Rate (AST Rate): This one is a bit more complicated to explain for individuals.
+It's easier to use on a team level when it is simply percentage of team possessions that end in an assisted basket.

 Effective Field Goal % (eFG%): This multiplies 3P% by 1.5 because 50 (of 100) 3-pointers equals 75 (of 100) 2-pointers.
 This makes it fair to compare post players with 3-point shooters.
 It’s also the only way to compare teams when one shoots a lot of 3’s and one does not.